KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceReflection.md

 - `Mapping` with fields is one continuous block of memory: it is reallocated during creation process to ensure that it uses just enough memory to store all the fields and not more.
 This allows field iteration to be as cache coherent as possible and also makes simultaneous access to multiple fields cache coherent too.
-- Field visibility conditions are stored in special pool in order not to interfere with field data.
+- Field visibility conditions are stored in special pool in order not to interfere with the field data.
 In the meantime, pool makes sure that conditions are laid down continuously unless page ends.
 Therefore condition access during conditional allocation is also cache coherent.
 - Like `Mapping`, `Patch` is also represented by one continuous block of memory, that is reallocated during creation